amyy-l/amyy-l/README.md

 ## Hello!
-My name is **Amy**, I am a metallurgical engineering student who is very interested in many STEM fields.
+I am a metallurgical engineering student who is very interested in many STEM fields.

 I aim to make any code I write for projects, research or configuration publicly available here.
 Currently learning nix to configure my operating system, and python for machine learning applications in engineering.